Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 # GPU Quantum Interferometry Solver (GQIS)

 The GPU Quantum Interferometry Solver (`GQIS`) is a Python/CUDA research package for high-throughput parameter sweeps of driven open quantum systems.
+It targets dense quantum interferometry maps in which every grid point requires an independent time evolution and conventional CPU loops become impractical.
+GQIS combines user-defined open-system models with massively parallel GPU execution, supporting workloads from tutorial-scale calculations to parameter grids containing millions or billions of trajectories.

 ## Why GQIS Was Created